SamStudio8/samstudio8.github.io.off/_posts/2015-04-27-what-am-i-doing.md

 # Conquering Complications
 So how can we move forward?
-We could just do what is [fashionable at the moment](https://xkcd.com/927/) and write a fantastic new [assembler|aligner|<software>] that is better and faster[^7] than the competition, uses next-to-no memory and can even be run on a Raspberry Pi, but this is more than a PhD in itself[^8], so sadly, I guess we have to make do and stick with what we have and attempt to use it more efficiently.
+We could just do what is [fashionable at the moment](https://xkcd.com/927/) and write a fantastic new [assembler|aligner|pipeline] that is better and faster[^7] than the competition, uses next-to-no memory and can even be run on a Raspberry Pi, but this is more than a PhD in itself[^8], so sadly, I guess we have to make do and stick with what we have and attempt to use it more efficiently.

-Digressing, I feel a major problem in bioinformatics software right now is a failure to adequately communicate the uses and effects of parameters; how can end-users of your software fine tune[^9] controls and options without it feeling like piloting a Soyuz?
+Digressing, I feel a major problem in bioinformatics software right now is a failure to adequately communicate the uses and effects of parameters: how can end-users of your software fine tune[^9] controls and options without it feeling like piloting a Soyuz?
 I think if the learning curve is too great, with understanding hampered further by a lack of tutorials or extensive documentation with examples, users end up driven to roll their own solution.
-Often in these cases the end result is maintained by a single developer or group, missing out on the benefits of input from an open-source community at large.
+Often in these cases the end result is maintained by a single developer or group, missing out on the benefits of input from the open-source community at large.

-Small-Big jobs can currently be tackled with novel methods like Tom's iterative subsampling as described above, or of course, by adding additional resources (but that costs money).
+*Small-Big* jobs can currently be tackled with novel methods like Tom's iterative subsampling as described above, or of course, by adding additional resources (but that costs money).

-Some of the risk recently identified with the execution of Big-Small jobs can be reduced by being a little more organised.
+Some of the risk recently identified with the execution of *Big-Small* jobs can be reduced by being a little more organised.
 I'm in the process of writing some software to ease interaction with Sun Grid Engine that now places logs generated during job execution outside of the working directory -- reducing some of the I/O load when repeatedly requesting the contents of output directories.